-If you’re thinking about moving to New Jersey, living in the shadow of what many consider the world’s greatest city can prove to be a good thing.
+If you’re thinking about moving to New Jersey, and therefore the best places to live in New Jersey, living in the shadow of what many consider the world’s greatest city can prove to be a good thing.

-With an increased interest in telecommuting and getting more square footage for less money, many city dwellers are now looking for the amenities that come with a suburban setting.
+With an increased interest in telecommuting, remote work, and getting more square footage for less money, many city dwellers are now looking for the amenities that come with a suburban setting.
 With New Jersey, you can get those benefits while still keeping the bustling excitement of the Big Apple or Philadelphia within reach.

 But if you only know the state by what you see along the turnpike or I-95, it’s hard to figure out where to start looking for the best places to live in New Jersey.
 Fortunately, the state is only 150 miles long and 50 miles wide, so it’s not unrealistic to plan a weekend driving tour to get a good feel for the Garden State.
 To help with your planning, we’ve gathered a list of cities and small towns organized by New Jersey’s main regions, and we’ve included median home prices and other basics you need to know.